Looking for the perfect post safari destination in South Africa? See why Walkersons Hotel and Spa fits the bill.

 Though the annual weather is mild in the Mpumalanga Highlands, the shoulder seasons of spring and summer are particularly ideal in terms of temperature and precipitation.

-Hungry For Food In Cape Town?
+Hungry For More In South Africa?

-About The Authors
+About the Authors

-Daryl & Mindi Hirsch
+Daryl and Mindi Hirsch

-Saveur Magazine’s BEST TRAVEL BLOG award winners Daryl and Mindi Hirsch share their culinary travel experiences and recipes on their website 2foodtrippers.
+Saveur Magazine’s BEST TRAVEL BLOG award winners Daryl and Mindi Hirsch share their culinary travel experiences and recipes on the 2foodtrippers website.
 Since launching the site in 2012, they’ve traveled to over 40 countries in their quest to bring readers a unique taste of the world.

 Original Publication Date: August 21, 2017